©2025 Myrna Urmanita. All Rights Reserved.

 His mother let out a soft laugh—something caught between joy and ache—as she watched him try on pair after pair.

+In their home, love was quiet.
+It lived in discipline.
+In expectation.
 When he spoke, his words were few.
 They froze where they stood—heads bowed, eyes lowered.

 Alan had not always understood his father.
 As the oldest, the expectations had felt heavier, the distance harder to bridge.
 Standing there, in his father’s shoes, something unspoken settled into place.

-His mother watched, her eyes glistened.
+His mother watched.
+Her eyes glistened.
 She had always understood Derek in ways her children could not.
 She believed in his way of loving—in the lessons he left behind, even when they were hard to receive.

 Seeing her son step into those shoes—and hearing him say those words—stirred something deep within her.
 Their relationship had been complicated.
 And yet, there he was… grown, carrying something of his father forward.

-Before leaving, Alan gathered a few blazers, t-shirts, and belts.
+Before leaving, Alan gathered a few blazers, T-shirts, and belts.
 In the garage, he claimed his father’s tools and carried them out one by one.

 Derek’s closet is still there.